ember-learn/ember-blog/content/the-ember-times-issue-193.md

 ## [First-Class Component Templates RFC 📖](https://github.com/emberjs/rfcs/pull/779)

-Following his fanatastic [blog series on Ember Template Imports](https://v5.chriskrycho.com/journal/ember-template-imports/), [Chris Krycho (@chriskrycho)](https://github.com/chriskrycho) has opened a [RFC covering First-Class Component Templates](https://github.com/emberjs/rfcs/pull/779).
+Following his fantastic [blog series on Ember Template Imports](https://v5.chriskrycho.com/journal/ember-template-imports/), [Chris Krycho (@chriskrycho)](https://github.com/chriskrycho) has opened a [RFC covering First-Class Component Templates](https://github.com/emberjs/rfcs/pull/779).

 The RFC proposes that we adopt `<template>` tags as a format for making component templates first-class participants in JavaScript and TypeScript with strict mode template semantics.
 As Chris mentions, doing so would help provide a number of new capabilities to Ember and Glimmer users: